vildar/project-travel-app/README.md

 ```
 Then, navigate to http://localhost:3000 on your browser.
 The 'build' script creates the dist folder which runs the production mode configuration.
 The 'start' script runs the express server.

+Alternatively, instead of navigating to localhost to launch the application, run a live-server from the index.html generated in the dist folder.

 To run the webpack dev server,
 `npm run dev`